Chris2240/SPA-Angular-DN-Project/README.md

 # DN Angular Template

-Created for the DN Bootcamp, this framework allows you to practice developing applications in Angular.
+Created for the DN Bootcamp, this template allows you to practice developing applications in Angular.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2.